 - Look for possibilities outside of the film industry.
 Many municipalities in The Netherlands support entrepreneurs with green ambitions.
 Maybe it is possible to get financial support to make your office more sustainable.

 - Dare to think (commercially) about things like sponsorship and product placement with parties who promote fair trade, sustainability and environmental awareness.
 In Hollywood Green Product Placement is a well known player.
 Think about why a green investor should partner with you.

 - And remember: Green is Cash!
 It pays to save on energy, CO2 emissions and raw materials because that ultimately makes you work more efficient and therefore cheaper.

 - Think about parties with whom you work or want to work.
 Are they also concerned with sustainability?

-- Start talking to suppliers and crew members about sustainability.
+- Start talking to crew members about sustainability.
 Explain why this is important.

 - Evaluate these goals and commitments regularly; is everything still going to plan?